Briard – Berger de Brie

 The relationship with his owner can be very intensive.

-If he does get something caught in his coat during outdoor activities, it is usually removable with fingers or a comb.
-Look primarily for the genetic disposition of the ancestors and, of course, previous nutritional intake, either prenatally or during lactation, behind the quality of his coat.
-These are the reasons to choose a Briard with a pedigree from a serious breeder.
+If something gets caught in the coat during outdoor activities, it can usually be removed with fingers or a comb.
+Look primarily for the genetic disposition of the ancestors and a previous balanced nutritional intake of food behind the quality of his coat.
+These are also reasons to choose a Briard with a pedigree from a serious breeder.

-One cannot help but notice his graceful movement, which stands out thanks to his coat (hair), which accentuates his overall elegance and charm.
-This makes him characteristic, and the uninformed would definitely not classify him as a working dog, where he belongs according to the FCI.
+One cannot fail to notice its graceful movement, which stands out thanks to its coat (hair), which underlines its overall elegance and charm.
+This makes him distinctive and an ignorant person would certainly not classify him in FCI group 1 where he belongs.

 CARE AND ACCESS IS IMPORTANT